-After performing a failover or a migrate task, return the workload from the destination site back to the original source site by reversing the replication.
+After performing a fail over or a migrate, return the workload from the destination site back to the original source site by reversing the replication.

-This optimized reverse is available for a limited amount of time after the initial failover or migration, by default for a week.
-Under Details of the failed-over replication, see the Optimized reverse expiration time, available for up to seven days from the time of the migration.
-After this time expires, or the original source workload was powered on, reversing the replication skips the optimized reverse and performs a full synchronization.
+Optimized reverse is available for limited time after performing migrate, by default, for a week.
+Under Details of the failed-over replication, see the Optimized reverse expiration time.
+After this time expires, or if the source workload is powered-on, reversing the replication skips optimized reverse and performs a full synchronization.

 - Verify that in the destination datastore, at least double the allocated storage of the virtual machine is available for a successful reverse operation.
 For information about the storage requirements, see Storage Space Consumption in the Destination.

-- Verify that VMware Cloud Director Availability 4.3 or later is deployed in both the source and in the destination sites for using the optimized reverse.
+- Verify that VMware Cloud Director Availability 4.3 or later is deployed in both the source and destination sites for optimized reverse.

-- Verify that the replication is in a Failed-Over recovery state, before you can start a reverse task.
-For information about failing over, see Failover of a Replication or Migrate a Replication.
+- Verify that the replication is in a Failed-Over recovery state before you can start a reverse task.
+For optimized reverse, ensure that the replication is migrated.
+For more information, see Failover of a Replication or Migrate a Replication.

 - Verify that the number of disks in the seed virtual machine matches that of the source virtual machine.
 Performing a reverse task with mismatching configuration of disks fails with the Disks of provided seed VM don't match the disks of the source VM message.
 For more information, see Selecting Replicated Disks.

 - In the left pane, choose a replication direction by clicking Incoming Replications or Outgoing Replications.

 - Select an exiting replication that is failed-over and click

 .Optimized reverse requires already migrated replications.
 Alternatively, when the source workload is powered-on, reverse performs full synchronization.

 - In the Reverse window, to confirm the reversal of the replication, click Reverse.